xilenAtenea/workshop003_etl/README.md

 ## Introduction

 Welcome to the Workshop 003 repository!
 Here, you'll find the codebase developed for creating an ML model targeting 'happiness_score' prediction.
-This project integrates a data streaming process, utilizing kafka-python, and includes a database loading mechanism.
+This project integrates a data streaming process, using kafka-python, and includes a database loading mechanism.
 You will find the necessary requirements and some instructions in case you want to run this repository and use it for your main projects.
 I hope you find it helpful!

 ## Datasets